Tackling litter and waste

 Help us clean up Scotland

-We declared a litter emergency in 2022 based on the evidence we collected from our surveys and audits and from public perceptions.
-Our two latest reports How clean are our streets? and the Scottish Litter Survey, published in November 2023, continue to evidence the challenge.
+Based on the data and evidence we collected from our surveys and audits and from public perceptions we declared a litter emergency in 2022.
+Our latest Scottish Litter Survey, published in November 2024, continues to evidence this.
+Additionally our interactive dashboard of data from across Scotland tells the same story.

 Our work supports our ambition for Scotland to have a circular economy and be litter free.

-We supported the development of the Scottish Government Marine Litter Strategy and Litter and Flytipping Strategy for Scotland and are committed to delivering action and inspiring behaviour change through a number of activities including our Upstream Battle campaign and our support of delivering key sections of the 2023/24 NLFS Action Plan.
+We supported the development of the Scottish Government Marine Litter Strategy and Litter and Flytipping Strategy for Scotland and are committed to delivering action and inspiring behaviour change through a number of activities including our Upstream Battle campaign and our support the NLFS Action Plan.

 We continue to work closely with you to tackle litter and waste to keep our country and neighbourhoods clean, green and sustainable.

-Our work with you to tackle litter and waste
+Our work with you to tackle litter and waste@headTag>

 We are continuing to find new ways to engage and inspire Scotland’s people and to work collaboratively to reverse the data trends and tackle the behaviours driving the litter crisis.

 Looking forward there are significant policy and regulation measures being brought forward which could influence and drive behaviour change to reduce the number and type of items littered.
-These include the introduction of a charge for single-use coffee cups, a Deposit Return Scheme (planned for 2027) and Extended Producer Responsibility regulations which have the potential to make producers responsible for single-use packaging that ends up as litter on the ground.
-Our manifesto calls for action on these issues.
+These include the introduction of a charge for single-use coffee cups, a Deposit Return Scheme (planned for 2027) and Extended Producer Responsibility for packaging regulations which have the potential to make producers responsible for single-use packaging that ends up as litter on the ground.

 Our Clean Up Scotland framework supports local authorities and communities in particular to take action on litter through clean ups, citizen science activity or by promoting campaign messages.